bytefish/bytefish.de/blog/powershell_invoking_rest_apis.md

 [ODataAuthorization]: https://github.com/bytefish/ODataAuthorization/

-In this article we will take a look at invoking a RESTful API with Powershell.
+In this article we will take a look at invoking a RESTful API with PowerShell.
 We are going to use the `Invoke-RestMethod` cmdlet and learn about its parameters.
 Maybe it's useful to someone to get going quickly.

 ## The Problem ##

-There was a bug in the [ODataAuthorization] library, and instead of using Postman I thought it would be nice to learn a little Powershell and execute requests using a Script.
+There was a bug in the [ODataAuthorization] library, and instead of using Postman I thought it would be nice to learn a little PowerShell and execute requests using a Script.

 So basically, I want to make a HTTP Post Request to obtain a Json Web Token